AcademySoftwareFoundation/OpenColorIO/README.md

 ----------------

-OpenColorIO represents the generous contributions of many organizations and indivuduals.
+OpenColorIO represents the generous contributions of many organizations and individuals.
 The "Contributors to the OpenColorIO Project" copyright statement used throughout the project reflects that the OCIO source is a collaborative effort, often with multiple copyright holders within a single file.
 Copyright for specific portions of code can be traced to an originating contributor using